Every Saturday at 11:00 a.m.

 More importantly, these classes enrich the understanding of the Hebrew language and culture and equip the next generation with the keys to understanding their commitment and relationship to the God of Israel through Messiah Yeshua.

-Hebrew Class meets on Shabbat in Dirceau Braun Rm on 2nd Floor at 2:30pm.
+Beginning Hebrew class meets at 9:30am in the middle classroom downstairs.
+Intermediate class meets on Shabbat in Dirceau Braun Room on 2nd Floor at 2:30pm.

 Hebrew Class Instructor: Danah Sanders

 Welcome to the Beth Emunah Sisterhood webpage.
 We are women from diverse backgrounds and in various stages of life who come together to learn and have fun, to pray for one another, and to encourage and support each other.
 We enjoy gatherings in various homes, as well as recreational outings and events.
 Our Sisterhood weekend retreats are always well attended and provide a time for rest and deepening relationships for spiritual renewal.
 All women are invited and encouraged to participate in the Beth Emunah Sisterhood!

 Beth Emunah Men’s Fellowship welcomes men of all ages and backgrounds who have a desire for community and to learn and deepen their spiritual relationships.
 We offer a host of activities that are fun and compelling.
 Whether you have attended a conventional church or synagogue, and you’re in search of a place to worship and fellowship, we invite you join us.

 Men’s Ministry Leader: Bret Bremberg

 Mission Statement for Operation Sack Lunch